 Bryan Jonathan Fischer

-host for the American Family Association.
+host and former spokesman for the American Family Association.
 He is known for cranking Up to Eleven

 compared to other Christian preachers, coming out with all sorts of invective directed at liberals, gays, women, non-Christians, non-whites, and what he claims is anti-Christian repression